AlexiaChen/awesome-stars/README.md

 ## Cairo

+- [starknet-edu/starknetbook](https://github.com/starknet-edu/starknetbook) – Mastering Cairo and Starknet.
+By the Starknet community
 - [Carbonable/carbon-protocol](https://github.com/Carbonable/carbon-protocol) – Carbon Starknet Protocol written in Cairo.
 - [starkoracles/Aero](https://github.com/starkoracles/Aero) – A blazingly fast sdk for running proofs on the browser... and verifying them on-chain
 - [ZeroSync/ZeroSync](https://github.com/ZeroSync/ZeroSync) – A STARK proof to sync a Bitcoin full node in an instant.